sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 ms.technology: windows-oem
 ---

-# Boot to UEFI Mode or Legacy BIOS mode
+# Boot to UEFI Mode or legacy BIOS mode

 Choose UEFI or legacy BIOS modes while installing Windows.
 After Windows is installed, you can't easily change this without reformatting the drive.
 [Learn about the advantages of UEFI and GPT](windows-and-gpt-faq.md).

-In general, we recommend using the newer UEFI mode, as it includes more security features than the the legacy BIOS mode.
-In some situations like booting on a corporate network, you may need to boot to the legacy BIOS mode.
+In general, we recommend installing Windows using the newer UEFI mode, as it includes more security features than the legacy BIOS mode.
+In some situations like booting on a corporate network, you may need to boot to BIOS mode.

+After Windows is installed, the device boots automatically using the same mode it was installed with.

+## To boot to UEFI or BIOS:

-## Open the firmware menus
+1. Open the firmware menus.
+You can use any of these methods:

-Try one of these methods to boot to the firmware menus:

    *  Tablets: Boot the device, and during startup, hold a button (often **Volume down**).
+Search the manufacturer’s website to find which button to press.
    *  PCs: Boot the PC.
 As the firmware starts to run, press the key, for example, press the Esc, F2, F9, F12, or another key.
+Search the manufacturer’s website to find which key to press.
    *  If Windows is already installed on the device, select **Shift+Restart > Troubleshoot > Advanced options > UEFI Firmware settings**.

-## Boot to a device while specifying UEFI or BIOS
+2. From the firmware menus, boot to UEFI or BIOS:

     On the boot device menu, select the command that identifies both the firmware mode and the device.
 For example, select **UEFI: USB Drive** or **BIOS: Network/LAN**.

     You might see separate commands for the same device.
 For example, you might see **UEFI USB Drive** and **BIOS USB Drive**.
 Each command uses the same device and media, but boots the PC in a different firmware mode.

-Some devices only support one mode (either legacy BIOS or UEFI).
-Other devices will only allow you to boot to legacy BIOS mode by manually disabling the UEFI security features.
+    Some devices only support one mode (either UEFI or BIOS).
+Other devices will only allow you to boot to BIOS mode by manually disabling the UEFI security features.
 To disable the security features, go to **Security > Secure Boot** and disable the feature.

-## Installing to UEFI or BIOS modes automatically
+## Detect UEFI or BIOS mode on a factory floor

-After Windows is installed, the device automatically will choose UEFI or BIOS, depending on how it was installed.

 Before Windows is installed, there's not an single automatic way to choose which mode the device boots to.
 Once the device boots to either Windows Setup or Windows PE, you can perform checks to make sure you're in the right mode before installing Windows: